Foaly/Foaly.github.io/_posts/2017-09-07-diy-vacuum-infusion.md

-DIY vacuum infusion (without a vacuum pump!)
+DIY Vacuum Infusion (without a vacuum pump!)
 --------------------------------------------

 I was thinking of different ways to build a simple vacuum pump myself, but after looking into it for a while I decided it was simply to complicated and not feasible for such a fairly simple experiment.